Join us for our free webinar

 • Seek Series A Financing

-The bottom line is this: If you propose the wrong indirect rate, you’re going to dig your business into a financial hole, you’re going to go into debt , you’re going to dilute yourself, and you’re going to cut corners.
+The bottom line is this: If you propose the wrong indirect rate, you’re going to dig your business into a financial hole, you’re going to go into debt, you’re going to dilute yourself, and you’re going to cut corners.
 Just as important, you will be unprepared and unable to handle funding glitches.
-The Republicans don’t seem to like the Democrats and visa-versa, so every once in a while and there are sequestrations and sometimes funding gets tied up or slowed down and the next thing you know you’re firing everybody because you don’t have an adequate indirect rate to cover downtime and other natural business events.
+If you don’t plan for funding glitches – the next thing you know you’re firing everybody because you don’t have an adequate indirect rate to cover downtime and other natural business events.

-The wrong F&A rate can lead to inadvertent fraud.
+The wrong indirect cost rate can lead to inadvertent fraud.

 The following scenario happens more frequently than it should… with disastrous results.